kununu/elasticsearch/doc/REPOSITORY.md

 ```

 #### Connection configuration
-The second constructor argument for every `Repository` is an object containing all relevant configuration values for the Elastic connection.
+The second constructor argument for every `Repository` is an object/associative array containing all relevant configuration values for the Elasticsearch connection.
 Mandatory fields are
  - `adapter_class`: the fully-qualified class name of the adapter to be built by the `AdapterFactory`
- - `index`: the name of the Elastic index the `Repository` should connect to
+ - `index`: the name of the Elasticsearch index the `Repository` should connect to
- - `type`: the name of the Elastic type the `Repository` should connect to
+ - `type`: the name of the Elasticsearch type the `Repository` should connect to

 In the future this object might be extended with additional (mandatory) fields.